-Rev. Kaeley McEvoy is a writer, poet, and preacher based in Washington, D.C.
-Kaeley works as associate pastor of Westmoreland Congregational UCC in Bethesda, Md., and is a big fan of the Holy Spirit and the Washington Spirit, D.C.'s pro soccer club.
+Kaeley is a pastor, writer, and poet based out of Washington, D.C.
+She is a big fan of the Holy Spirit and the Washington Spirit, D.C.'s pro soccer club.
 She promises to update her Twitter more at @KaeleyMcEvoy.

 Posts By This Author